-Texas has varied а agricultural industry across the state.
-Agriculture provides jobs, food sources, trade, and port in facilities used the distribution of goods.
-This industry experienced serious loss from the rains and winds of Hurricane Harvey.
+Texas has varied agricultural industry across the state.
+Agriculture provides jobs, food sources, trade, and port facilities used in distribution of goods.
+This experienced industry serious loss from the rains and winds of Hurricane Harvey.

 As of November 1, 2017, Hurricane Harvey caused more than \$200 million in crop and livestock losses, according to Texas A&M AgriLife Extension